frankfletcher/Sign1/README.md

 as well as some others.

-We tried hard to vary the data as much as we could within our limited means:
+We tried hard to vary our internal data as much as we could within our means:
 * 3 different people with different skin tones and both sexes represented
 * Multi colored indoor lighting - tungsten, flourescent, etc
 * Very bright sunlight, outdoors